Is this your child's symptom?

 - For straining too long, have your child sit in warm water.

 - You can also put a warm wet cotton ball on the anus.
-Vibrate it side to side to help relax the anus.
+Vibrate it side to side for about 10 seconds to help relax the anus.

 - Flexed Position to Help Stool Release: